Publié le by NmNomador

 - Have a welcome meal prepared, treat house-sitters as friends of the family.
 Nothing particularly special, it can be the family’s favorite dish or a ready-made meal.
 Avoiding fuss makes people feel at home and means less complicated washing-up before you leave!

 - Tell house-sitters what news you want (and when) while you’re away.
 Some home-owners don’t want regular updates (except for emergencies of course).
 They like to leave everything in house-sitters’ hands.
 Others like to be kept up to date.
 Whatever’s best for you, be clear!
 House-sitters feel happier when they give you peace of mind.
 Specify phone, email, text messaging or whatever, and definite times.
-But remember home-sitters from abroad may pay roaming charges and that cross-border text messaging can cost.

 - On your return trip specify your ETA, and remember home-sitters have their own travel arrangements to make.
 Give home-sitters plenty of warning if you have to change the date or time of your return.
 The unexpected is never easy to deal with, and house-sitters generally like to plan cleaning the house in advance, so it is spick and span on your return.
 Depending on mutual travel plans, it’s best, whenever possible, to suggest a good last night’s sleep in your home especially if departing house-sitters have a long day’s travel ahead.